D'Arcy Vermette

 Citizen of the Métis Nation of Alberta.
 Former Indigenous Academic.

-I will likely be returning to work soon.
+I have started a gradual return to work.
 As I am still navigating a work-injury, I will have to manage my time and duties carefully.

 If you are in need of an Indigenous academic to serve on a committee, please look elsewhere.
 For health reasons, I am not in a position to contribute to the creation of Indigenous related policy on campus.
 To help prevent confusion around my role as an Indigenous person working as an academic, it might be more helpful to consider me as a former Indigenous academic.
-To help avoid confusion on this, I have resigned as an affiliate with the Rupertsland Centre for Metis Research.
+Accordingly, I have resigned as an affiliate with the Rupertsland Centre for Metis Research.

 Research

-When I return to work, I will have to establish a new area of research.
+During this return to work, I am looking to establish a new area of research.

 Teaching